Maui · United States

 What are the main neighborhoods to stay in Maui?

-Wailea (Luxury resorts, pristine beaches, golf, upscale dining); Kihei (Budget condos, beach access, local feel, dining variety); Lahaina (Historic town, Front Street shopping, whale watching, restaurants); Ka'anapali (Resort beach, Whaler's Village, cliff diving, family resorts)
+Wailea (Luxury resorts, pristine beaches, golf, upscale dining); Kihei (Budget condos, beach access, local feel, dining variety); Lahaina (Harbor area, whale watching (check current access post-2023 fires)); Ka'anapali (Resort beach, Whaler's Village, cliff diving, family resorts)

 Are there areas to avoid in Maui?